joncinque/solana-program-sdk-zig/README.md

     const target = b.resolveTargetQuery(solana.sbf_target);
     // Choose the optimization. `.ReleaseFast` gives optimized CU usage const optimize = .ReleaseFast;
+    // Create a module for your program const mod = b.addModule("my_program", .{
+        .root_source_file = b.path("src/root.zig"),
+        .target = target,
+        .optimize = optimize,
+    });
-    // Define your program as a shared library const program = b.addSharedLibrary(.{
+    // Define your program as a shared library const program = b.addLibrary(.{
         .name = "program_name",
+        .linkage = .dynamic,
-        // Give the root of your program, where the entrypoint is defined .root_source_file = b.path("src/main.zig"),
+        // Give the root of your program, where the entrypoint is defined .root_module = mod,
-        .optimize = optimize,
-        .target = target,
     });
     // Use the `buildProgram` helper to create the solana-sdk module, and link
     // the program properly.